Strength Training on GLP-1s: Why It’s Non-Negotiable

 This is the question I hear most, and I want to address the anxiety head-on: you do not need to be fit to start strength training.
 You don't need to know what you're doing on day one.
 You just need to start.

-On the other hand, patients who rely on medication alone or pair it only with walking sometimes experience what I call “skinny fragile” — they’ve lost weight on the scale, but they’ve also lost significant strength and functional capacity.
+On the other hand, patients who rely on medication alone sometimes experience what I call "skinny fragile" — they've lost weight on the scale, but they've also lost significant strength and functional capacity.
 This can lead to increased injury risk, metabolic slowdown, and a higher likelihood of regain if the medication is discontinued.

 The Bottom Line